threefoldfoundation/www_threefold_io/content/blog/introducing_project_inca/index.md

 ---
 id: project_inca
-title: Project INCA - The Next Chapter in ThreeFold’s Decentralized Cloud Journey
+title: "Project Internet Capacity: ThreeFold's Next Chapter"
 image_caption: technology
 description: Introducing Project Internet Capacity (INCA), an extension to ThreeFold's mission with a decentralized, user-controlled cloud network, ensuring privacy, security, and empowerment.
 date: 2024-06-11
 taxonomies:
     people: [bernadette_amanda_caster]
-    tags: [technology,threefold_cloud,community]
+    tags: [technology,community]
     categories: [farming,cloud,foundation]
 extra:
     imgPath: inca.png
 ---

 ThreeFold’s journey over the past years has been one of deep, collaborative commitment, marked by significant technological advancements and milestones in building a new cloud infrastructure from the ground up, as well as the global expansion of the grid to its current state.
-Throughout this journey, we have learned, adapted, and evolved, and the past months in particular have led us to a strong strategy for the next chapter and achieving our truly global vision.
+Throughout this journey, we have learned, adapted, and evolved, leading us to a strong strategy for the next chapter and achieving our collective vision.

 ### **Meet Project Internet Capacity**